kwangok/Polaris_Project/README.md

   <img width="260" height="200"  src="https://github.com/ahmadkh1995/Polaris_Project/blob/master/Polaris_Vicra.jpg">
 </p>
 This is a project based on Polaris Vicra sensor .

-Design 3D mechanical part of Rigid Body in FreeCad Design software.
+3D Mechanical part of Rigid Body has been designed in FreeCad Design software.

 The Simulation environment is V-REP and APIs has been developed in VS2015.

 <br><br>